pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 As described in Implementing Domain Driven Design, a notification log presents a sequence of items in linked sections.

-Sectons are obtained from a notification log using Python's "square brackets" sequence index syntax.
+Sections are obtained from a notification log using Python's "square brackets" sequence index syntax.
 The key is a section ID.

-A special section ID called "current" can be used to obtain the very section of notifications.
+A special section ID called "current" can be used to obtain a section which contains the latest notification.

 Each section contains a limited number items, the size is fixed by the notification log's ``section_size`` constructor argument.
 When the current section is full, it is considered to be an archived section.

-All sections except the first have an ID for the previous section.

-Similarly, all sections except the current section, in other words all the archived sections, have an ID for the next section.
+All the archived sections have an ID for the next section.
+Similarly, all sections except the first have an ID for the previous section.

-A client can get the current section, go back until it reaches the last notification it has received from a previous request, and then go forward until all existing notifications have been received.
+A client can get the current section, go back until it reaches the last notification it has already received, and then go forward until all existing notifications have been received.

 The section ID numbering scheme follows Vaughn Vernon's book.
 Section IDs are strings: either 'current'; or a string formatted